 Our autumn libraryA selection of poems that we think are perfect to read in autumn

 Oh why is heaven built so far, Oh why is earth set so remote?
 I cannot reach the nearest star That hangs afloat.
 I would not care to reach the moon, One round monotonous of change; Yet even she repeats her tune Beyond my range.
 I never watch the scatter'd fire Of stars, or sun's far-trailing train, But all my heart is one desire, And all in vain: For I am bound with fleshly bands, Joy, beauty, lie beyond my scope; I strain my heart, I stretch my hands, And catch at hope.
-Christina Rossetti (1894-1894) Longing
+Christina Rossetti (1894-1894) From OnThe Borders of Cannock Chase

 Wind and the robin’s note today Have heard of autumn and betray The green long reign of summer.
 The rust is falling in the leaves, September stands besides the sheaves, The new, the happy comer.
 Not sad my season of the red And russet orchards gaily spread From Cholesbury to Cooming, Nor sad when twilit valley trees Are ships becalmed on misty seas, And beetles go abooming.
 Now soon shall come the morning crowds Of starlings, soon the coloured clouds From oak and ash and willow, And soon the thorn and briar shall be Rich in their crimson livery, In scarlet and in yellow.
 Spring laughed and thrilled a million veins, And summer shone above her rains To fill September’s faring; September talks as kings who know The world’s way and superbly go In robes of wisdom’s wearing.
 John Drinkwater (1882–1937) from The Beechnut Gatherer